kmelo001/mailfoxes-server/README_update_display_name.md

 After running the script, you can verify the changes by:

 1. Visiting https://mailfoxes-server.onrender.com/inbox
-2. Checking that "Exc - Auto" is now displayed as "Stansberry Research - Free"
+2. Checking that "Exct- Auto" is now displayed as "Stansberry Research - Free"
 3. Also verify on https://mailfoxes-server.onrender.com/emails/view

 ## Troubleshooting